lady-h-world/My_Garden/reading_pages/YinYang/ts7.md

 3. Enter into `Kats` folder and type `python setup.py install` to manually install Kats
 * If you are using python virtual environment, then find its python path to replace "python" in this command.
 For example, Lady H. was using conda virtual env called "yinyang", so her command was `C:\ladyh\anaconda3\envs\yinyang\python setup.py install`

 Wondering why better to manually install this library?
-Lady H. does gathered multiple reasons after trails and errors! 🧐
+Lady H. has multiple reasons after trails and errors! 🧐

 First of all, conflicting library versions can cause problems.
 For example, as we can see [Kats requires the installed Prophet to be a specific version][3], but in order to use Prophet, you need to successfully build it first.
 What happened to Lady H. was, the Prophet version she could built had to be higher than the version required by Kats.
 So, in order to install Kats, she had to change Kats' `requirements.txt` to make Prophet's version align with her built version.
 However, the risk of doing this is, you might face problems when calling certain Kats' functions later...